Greens say SkyCity deal could be unwound

 Dr Norman said the opinion affirms the right of a future Green Government to revoke the SkyCity contract.

-Next story in Political: Greens preparing for post-election talks
+Next story in Politics: Greens preparing for post-election talks

 Copyright © 2013, Radio New Zealand